Generalized Cluster Trees and Singular Measures

-where $\mu$ is the Lebesgue measure. \end{thm} The rate in Theorem~\ref{thm::critical} is slower than the usual density estimation rate.
+\end{thm} The rate in Theorem~\ref{thm::critical} is slower than the usual density estimation rate.
 This is because the boundary of $L_\lambda$ hits a critical point when $\lambda$ equals the density of a critical point.
 The regions around a critical point have a very low gradient, which leads to a slower convergence rate.
-It is well-known \citep{wasserman2006all,scott2015multivariate} that under assumption (P) and (K1),
+It is well-known \citep{Gine2002,Einmahl2005,genovese2014nonparametric} that under assumption (P) and (K1--2),

-In Theorem~\ref{thm::critical}, we see that when $d$ is large, the quantity $\frac{d}{d+1}\rightarrow 1$ so the error rate is similar to $\|\hat{p}_n - p\|_{\mu}$.
+In Theorem~\ref{thm::critical}, we see that when $d$ is large, the quantity $\frac{d}{d+1}\rightarrow 1$ so the error rate is similar to $\|\hat{p}_n - p\|_{\infty}$.
 This is because the regions that slow down the error rate are areas around the critical points.
 These areas occupy a small volume when $d$ is large, which decreases the difference in the rate.

-\begin{remark} The Hausdorff distance when $\lambda$ is the density of a saddle point is ${\sf Haus}\left(\hat{L}_\lambda, L_{\lambda}\right) = O_P\left(\|\hat{g}_n-g\|_{\infty}\right),$ where and $d(x,A) = \inf_{y\in A}\|x-y\|$.
-Thus, the symmetric distance and the Hausdorff distance have different rates of convergence.
-The reason is that the convergence rate of the Hausdorff distance is dominated by uncertainty around critical points, which is at the gradient error rate.
-When we consider the symmetric distance $\mu(A\triangle B)$, the uncertainty around critical points is a minor contribution that can be ignored. \end{remark}

 \begin{remark} Theorem~\ref{thm::critical} complements many existing level set estimation theories.
 To our knowledge, no literature has worked on the situation where $\lambda$ equals the density of a critical point.
 Level set theories mostly focus on one of the following three cases: (i) the gradient on the level set boundary $\partial L_{\lambda} = \{x: p(x)=\lambda\}$ is bounded away from $0$ \citep{Molchanov1990,Tsybakov1997,Walther1997,Cadre2006,Laloe2012,mammen2013confidence,chen2015density}, (ii) a lower bound on the density changing rate around level $\lambda$ \citep{singh2009adaptive, rinaldo2012stability}, (iii) an $(\epsilon,\sigma)$ condition for density \citep{chaudhuri2010rates,chaudhuri2014consistent}.
 When $\lambda$ equals a critical level, none of these assumptions hold.